 When can I take your Essentrics class at AHWC?

-“Join me on Mondays at 4:30 and Thursdays at 5:30 in Studio 2 for a workout that will strengthen and stretch your entire body, and leave you feeling energized and ready for anything!”
+“Join me on Mondays and Wednesdays at 5:30pm in Studio 2 for a workout that will strengthen and stretch your entire body, and leave you feeling energized and ready for anything!”